darcy-framework/synq/README.md

           .throwing(new AssertionError("Learn to add!"))

         // Now call the function defined in after, wait for getResult to return
         // 4 and return it.
-If getResult returns a/ non-null and is not 4, throw
+If getResult returns a non-null and is not 4, throw
         // an AssertionError.
 If 10 seconds passes before getResult returns
         // non-null, throw a TimeoutException.
         .waitUpTo(10, SECONDS);